Start page

 Based on the data obtained, a model of the relationship of the Iranian languages was built, which is presented in the diagram below.

 The configuration of the resulting scheme as a whole should reflect the location of the areas in the common Iranian territory, in which the formation of distinct languages took place.
 However, the incompleteness of the vocabulary of peripheral languages, presented in the dictionary table, affected the scheme with too large distances between their areas and less accuracy of the points that define them.
 In this regard, the scheme does not accurately correspond to the part of the map on which it should be laid.
 The kinship models of the Indo-European and Turkic languages, which were formed here earlier, overlap much better, and they made it possible to highlight the ethno-producing areas on the map in which the Iranian languages could have been formed.
-With this assumption, the Iranian scheme can be attributed to the large space between the Dnieper and the Upper Oka and the Don, up to the shores of the Azov Sea.
+With this assumption, the Iranian scheme can be attributed to the large space between the Dnieper and the Upper Oka and the Don, up to the shores of the Sea of Azov.

 The upper part of the scheme corresponds to the map better, and when localizing it, the features of the Ossetian language are taken into account.
 They were noted by V.I.
 Abaev: